 Gas distribution networks rely on pressure differentials to move gas from one place to another.
 If the pressure is exactly the same on both ends of a pipe, the gas will not flow.
 Therefore, it is important that gas engineers design the distribution network such that the pressure in the pipe will always be high enough that a differential can be created when gas leaves the system.
 As gas flow increases, pressure is lost due to friction.
 Using the laws of fluid mechanics, engineers determine the maximum flow of gas through a pipe of a certain diameter and length that will not cause pressure drops that are too great.
 This process is known as "gas distribution system modeling".

 The modeling process is important because it lets the engineer determine how much flow can be delivered at various places on the distribution system.
 For instance, when large customers are added to a distribution network, the engineer must determine if the network capacity is large enough to provide the additional flow needed to fulfill customer requirements.
 Modeling is also important when planning new distribution systems.
-The correct size main distribution pipes must be installed to allow for the flow needed to meet the requirements of current customers, and reasonably anticipated future customers at reasonable costs.
+The correct size main distribution pipes must be installed to allow for the flow needed to meet the requirements of current customers and reasonably anticipated future customers at reasonable costs.

 It is desirable to know if an existing distribution system has enough capacity to satisfy new loads due to increasing numbers of customers in the future.
 The model can also be used to simulate increasing the gas flows through the existing pipes until the pressure loss in the pipes becomes unacceptable.